Evidence for 3XMM J185246.6+003317 as a massive magnetar with a low magnetic field: Introduction

-Since SGRs/AXPs are usually isolated NSs, inferring their macroscopic properties is a complicated task; it is usually assumed that they have a canonical mass of $1.4\,M_{\odot}$.
+Since magnetars are usually isolated NSs, inferring their macroscopic properties is a complicated task; it is usually assumed that they have a canonical mass of $1.4\,M_{\odot}$.
 However, the existence of high-mass NSs is also well-known (in binaries): \mbox{PSR J1614--2230} has a mass $M=1.97\pm0.04$~$M_\odot$~\citep{2010Natur.467.1081D}; the mass of PSR J0348+0432 is $2.01\pm0.04$~$M_\odot$~\citep{2013Sci...340..448A}, and PSR J0740+6620 has an estimated mass of $2.08\pm0.07$~$M_\odot$ ~\citep{2021ApJ...915L..12F}.
 Observationally, the probability distribution for known NS masses presents a two component Gaussian mixture model, with mean values around $1.34\,M_{\odot}$ and $1.8\,M_{\odot}$, and standard deviations of ${\sim}0.1\,M_{\odot}$ \citep[see][for details]{2018MNRAS.478.1377A}.

 This paper reports on our analysis of the {\it XMM-Newton} X-ray data of 3XMM~J1852+0033 using ray-tracing modelling.
 We assume that its X-ray pulse profile is due to the emission of hot spots on its surface.
 Our main motivations are: (i) magnetars are usually slowly rotating NSs in which ray-tracing models are simple and relativistic phenomena are important; (ii) as far as we are aware of, there are no inferences of masses and radii of magnetars by means of ray-tracing techniques.

+Ray-tracing modeling, as explored in recent studies, is pivotal for simulating X-ray light curves and understanding NS physics.
+This technique accounts for general relativistic effects, crucial for depicting the propagation of light near these compact objects.
+By incorporating detailed models of hot spots on the NS surface, ray-tracing allows for the accurate reproduction of observed pulse profiles.
+These simulations are instrumental in constraining NS physical parameters, such as mass and radius, by matching theoretical predictions with observational data.
+Studies like those of \citep{2002ApJ...566L..85B}, \citep{2013ApJ...768..147T}, and \citep{2020ApJ...889..165D}, \citep{Riley_2019}, highlight the method's utility in revealing the complex interplay between NS magnetic fields, surface temperature distributions, and geometric factors.
 Therefore, ray-tracing allows us to learn more about the physics taking place around magnetars (and any other class of NSs) and independently complement what other phenomena/models already tell us about them.